 4. Publication & Rating

 Once all issues requiring revision have been resolved, the STARS report will be published.
 The report will be valid for three years from the date that it is published.

 AASHE staff may conduct periodic post-publication review of data included in published STARS reports.

 Transparency & Public Inquiries

 All of the information in a STARS report is made publicly available on the STARS website.
-If an individual or organization believes that content is not consistent with credit criteria or contains errors, they may email their concerns to email@example.com.
+If an individual or organization believes that content is not consistent with credit criteria or contains errors, they may complete this form to share their concerns with AASHE.
 If AASHE staff determine that the concerns are valid, we will bring the potential error or inconsistency to the attention of the STARS Liaison for the institution without identifying the originator of the inquiry.